davidwl/AppLaunchpad/docs/navigation-parameters-reference.md

 ### viewUrl
 - **type**: string
 - **description**: contains the URL or path to a view which renders when you click the navigation node.
 Use either a full URL or a relative path.
-If **viewUrl** is undefined, Luigi activates the child node specified in **defaultChildNode**.
-When both **viewUrl** and **defaultChildNode** are undefined, Luigi opens the first child of the current node. **viewUrl** can contain variables from:
+If **viewUrl** is undefined, AppLaunchpad activates the child node specified in **defaultChildNode**.
+When both **viewUrl** and **defaultChildNode** are undefined, AppLaunchpad opens the first child of the current node. **viewUrl** can contain variables from:
   * dynamic path segments
   * node parameters

 ### virtualTree
 - **type**: boolean
 - **description**: marks the node as the beginning of a virtual tree.
 Allows navigation to any of its children's paths without the need of specifying nested children.
 The path that comes after the node marked as **virtualTree** is appended to its **viewUrl**. [**keepSelectedForChildren**](#keepSelectedForChildren) is automatically applied.
-This feature is often used in combination with [LinkManager().withoutSync().navigate](luigi-client-api.md#withoutsync) to be able to keep a micro frontend's existing router links.
+This feature is often used in combination with [LinkManager().withoutSync().navigate](applaunchpad-client-api.md#withoutsync) to be able to keep a micro frontend's existing router links.
 - **example**:
     In this example, navigating to `core.tld/settings/some/nested/view` will result in opening `/sampleapp.html#/settings/some/nested/view`.
     ```javascript